kyma-project/kyma/components/application-operator/README.md

 ## Usage

  The Application Operator has the following parameters:
  - **appName** - This is the name used in controller registration.
-The default value is `remote-environment-controller`.
+The default value is `application-operator`.
  - **domainName** - Domain name of the cluster.
 The default domain name is `kyma.local`.
  - **namespace** - Namespace where the Remote Environment charts will be deployed.
 The default namespace is `kyma-integration`.
  - **tillerUrl** - Tiller release server URL.
 The default is `tiller-deploy.kube-system.svc.cluster.local:44134`.